Convergence of Multiagent Learning Systems for Traffic control: Abstract

 \section{Abstract}

 Rapid urbanization in cities like Bangalore has led to severe traffic congestion, making efficient Traffic Signal Control (TSC) essential.
 Multi-Agent Reinforcement Learning (MARL), often modeling each traffic signal as an independent agent using Q-learning, has emerged as a promising strategy to reduce average commuter delays.
-While prior work \cite{prashanttraffic} has empirically demonstrated the effectiveness of this approach, a rigorous theoretical analysis of its stability and convergence properties in the context of traffic control is often overlooked.
+While prior work \cite{prashanttraffic} has empirically demonstrated the effectiveness of this approach, a rigorous theoretical analysis of its stability and convergence properties in the context of traffic control has not been explored.
 This paper bridges that gap by focusing squarely on the theoretical basis of this multi-agent algorithm.
 We investigate the convergence problem inherent in using independent learners for the cooperative TSC task.
-Utilizing stochastic modeling and stochastic approximation methods, we formally analyze the learning dynamics.
-The primary contribution of this work is the derivation and proof of the specific conditions under which this MARL-based TSC algorithm converges, thereby establishing a solid theoretical foundation for its practical implementation and future development.
+Utilizing stochastic approximation methods, we formally analyze the learning dynamics.
+The primary contribution of this work is the proof that the specific multi-agent reinforcement learning algorithm for traffic control is proven to converge under the given conditions extending it from single agent convergence proofs for asynchronous value iteration.